 - Successfully moved for dismissal in an unlawful arrest case against an Arizona County and various County law enforcement officers.
 Case involved whether service of a Notice of Claim by mail was valid at the officers’ workplace.
 Click here to read the full case summary.

-- Prevailed by Summary Judgment in Section 1983 civil rights action against the City of Yuma and one of its law enforcement officers, involving the use of a Taser to seize Plaintiff while feeling the scene of a physical disturbance.
+- Prevailed by Summary Judgment in Section 1983 civil rights action against the City of Yuma and one of its law enforcement officers, involving the use of a TASER CEW to seize Plaintiff while fleeing the scene of a physical disturbance.
 Plaintiff also brought claims of false arrest, malicious prosecution and assault.
 The Court found no liability on the part of the City or its officer.
 Click here to read the full case summary.

 Professional Associations & Memberships